pexip/os-curl/tests/FILEFORMAT.md

 the source file.
 Note that this makes runtests.pl parse and "guess" what is a header and what is not in order to apply the CRLF line endings appropriately.

-For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[NUM]` where `NUM` is the test case number.
-Otherwise the ftp server can't know from which test file to load the list content.
+For FTP file listings, the `<data>` section is be used *only* if you make sure that there has been a CWD done first to a directory named `test-[NUM]` where `NUM` is the test case number.
+Otherwise the ftp server cannot know from which test file to load the list content.

 ### `<dataNUM [crlf="yes"]>`

-Send back this contents instead of the <data> one.
+Send back this contents instead of the `<data>` one.
 The `NUM` is set by:

  - The test number in the request line is >10000 and this is the remainder of [test case number]%10000.